-After working on television for over 17 years, I’ve learned it really pays off to learn makeup tips to look your best on TV and video.
+After working on television for over 17 years, I’ve learned it really pays off to learn pro makeup tips to look your best on TV and video.
 It would be nice to always have a glam squad that makes sure you are camera-ready but the reality is that more often than not, it’s up to you to show up and be ready with your makeup for TV.

 SEE ALSO: Easy makeup tutorial in just 7 steps

 Can you learn to make your own makeup?

 Yes!
 At many conferences and workshops, I constantly share the tips and tricks I have learned over the years, not because I am a professional makeup artist, but because I have had to learn to do my own makeup so I don’t cringe when I see myself on the screen.
 These makeup tips to look your best on HD TV and video are not meant to replace the work of pro makeup artists but hopefully will allow you to feel more confident on your next videoconference call, Zoom interview or TV appearance.

 The top TV makeup trick

 If there is one top makeup tip I can share with you for any video or TV appearance, is to make sure everything is well blended.
 Your foundation should not show a line between your face and neck.
 There should be no harsh stripes or lines on your eyelids.
 Even your lipstick should look smooth.

 One of the biggest challenges is adapting to technology.
 Video looks crisper than ever and all that high definition allows you to look at all your flaws with detailed precision.
 And keep in mind that these days even your camera phone records in high definition.
 What does this mean for makeup application?
 Instead of piling it on, you need to blend as much as possible.
 Any imperfections will look much more noticeable in 4K!

 7 tips for HD television and video makeup

 Here are my top TV makeup tips.
 I have linked a few of my favorite products and may earn a commission on sales at no extra cost to you.